willjduncan/trucked-up/README.md

 ## Credits

 The coding boot camp Professional README Guide found at https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide was used as a template for this README.
 The license was picked from [https://choosealicense.com/](https://choosealicense.com/).The WHEN/THEN section of this README was based off the project assignment Acceptance Criteria.
-Most influence was taken from Just-Tech-News of Modules 13 and 14.
 Stack Overflow, MDN Web Docs, W3, and Google were critical to our success.
 The website icon was created by BZZRINCANTATION and downloaded from Flaticon.
+The home page image was taken by Pexels from Pixabay.